megaplaychop/AzureSQLEdge/README.md

 2. Start Docker desktop from your launcher.
 3. Pull the Azure SQL Edge image from the Docker repository:
     * Open a Terminal
-    * In the terminal, type `docker pull mcr.microsoft.com/azure-sql-edge:latest`
+    * In the terminal, type `sudo docker pull mcr.microsoft.com/azure-sql-edge:latest`
-4. Once the image is installed, you should be able to see it in your Docker desktop interface, as shown below.
+4. Once the image is installed, you should be able to see it in your Docker desktop interface, as shown below:

 ### Install Azure Data Studio ###
 1. Install **Azure Data Studio**.
 Azure Data Studio is a substitute for SQL Server Management Studio, the client application we use to type in queries etc. SQL Server Management Studio is not available on Mac OS (on a Mac with an Intel CPU where you installed Windows via Parallel or the school's virtual box image, you can install it, but that is not the case here):